david-yz-liu/memory-viz/docs/docs/06-cli.md

 ### `--theme=<name>` (`-t <name>`)

-Applies a predefined theme to the SVG.
-The available themes are `light`, `dark`, and `high-contrast`.
-If no theme is specified, the default theme is used.
+Applies a theme to the SVG.
+Included themes are `dark` and `high-contrast`.
+If no theme is specified, the default light theme is used.
+Custom themes can be defined using a `[data-theme]` attribute selector in the CSS file specified by the `--global-style` option.

 ## Examples